Making Progress with Policy.

 AWHC is committed to advancing federal and state legislation to improve the welfare of wild horses and burros on the range and in government holding facilities.

 Our efforts include working collaboratively with other advocacy groups, meeting with members of Congress on Capitol Hill and their district offices, and mobilizing and empowering our supporters to reach out to their elected officials on behalf of wild horses and burros.

 Our goals include repealing the Burns Amendment, which allows for the sale for slaughter of captured wild horses and burros, maintaining the current Congressional ban on slaughter (preventing the Burns Amendment from being in effect), defeating budget language that would allow for the transfer of wild horses to states and local agencies without protection from mass killing, advancing legislation to require the BLM to use humane birth control to manage wild horses in the wild instead of removing them en masse through cruel helicopter roundups.

 Some examples of our success:

-In 2016, working closely with our coalition partner the Salt River Wild Horse Management Group, we helped to pass state legislation to protect this cherished wild horse population.
-Because of our efforts, on May 11, 2016 Arizona Governor Doug Ducey signed the Salt River Wild Horse Protection Act.
+- Working closely with our coalition partner the Salt River Wild Horse Management Group, we helped to pass state legislation to protect this cherished wild horse population.
+Because of our efforts, on May 11, 2016, Arizona Governor Doug Ducey signed the Salt River Wild Horse Protection Act.

-In 2013, we worked successfully to pass legislation in Nevada to allow for cooperative agreements between the state and non-profit organizations to humanely manage the wild horses of the Virginia Range.
-That same year, we entered ito a cooperative agreement with the State of Nevada
+- We worked successfully to pass legislation in Nevada to allow for cooperative agreements between the state and non-profit organizations to humanely manage the wild horses of the Virginia Range.
+That same year, we entered into a cooperative agreement with the State of Nevada.